c0771866/website/README.md

 - Automation of testing & deployment of infrastructure.

 # Project Directory
-public: This directory contains the static assets (images, stylesheets, scripts, etc.) that will be served to the public.
+src: This directory contains the static assets (images, stylesheets, scripts, etc.) that will be served to the public.

 views: This directory contains the EJS templates that will be used to generate HTML pages dynamically.